CybercentreCanada/assemblyline-service-frankenstrings/README.md

                 FireEye Flare-FLOSS static strings modules (unicode and ascii).
 Matches IOC's only (see patterns.py) Base64Dump.py's B64, Unicode and Hex modules
                 Ascii-hex module
-                Balbuzard's bbcrack level 1 XOR transform modules (see patterns.py).
-Matches IOC's only (see patterns.py)
+                Balbuzard's bbcrack level 1 XOR transform modules (see patterns.py, bbcrack.py) [DEEP SCAN ONLY] Balbuzard's bbcrack level 1 AND level 2 XOR transform modules (see patterns.py, bbcrack.py) -- No guarantee that the service will not timeout!

     2. File Extraction:
             * all file types: